 Step 3.
 Accessing LibreOffice on Ubuntu.

 Congratulations!
 You have successfully installed LibreOffice.
-Thanks for using this tutorial for installing LibreOffice alternative for Microsoft Office on your Ubuntu 20.04 LTS Focal Fossa system.
+Thanks for using this tutorial for installing the LibreOffice alternative for Microsoft Office on your Ubuntu 20.04 LTS Focal Fossa system.
 For additional help or useful information, we recommend you to check the official LibreOffice website.